willydlw/fall2020avd/digital_filters/digital_highpass_filter.md

 - y[n-1] previous filter ouput
 - x[n-1] previous input
 - x[n]   current input
+<br><br>

 ## Summary

 High-pass filtering is the opposite of low-pass filtering.
-Instead of smoothing out a signal, you’re left with all the noise and rapid changes.
-When the original signal stabilizes around any steady value, the high-passed signal goes to zero.
+Instead of smoothing out a signal, you’re left with any high frequency noise and rapid changes.